 El Valle-El Valle de Antón, located in bird-rich southeastern Coclé, was once seldom visited by birding groups.
-That has changed due to the efforts of Raúl Arias de Para, the conservationist and birder who transformed an old radar installation into the Canopy Tower.
-The Canopy Lodge, its sister accommodation, duplicates the luxurious ambiance and amenities of the Canopy Tower in a cool environment.
+That has changed due to the efforts of Raúl Arias de Para, the conservationist and birder who transformed an old radar installation into the Canopy Tower and built the Canopy Lodge on his family property in El Valle.
+The Canopy Lodge duplicates the luxurious ambiance and amenities of the Canopy Tower in a cool environment.
 Our base of operations will be this lodge nestled under the watchful eye of an extinct volcano and within sight of the protected forests of Cerro Gaital Natural Monument.
-Along the trails around the lodge and at the Natural Monument we expect to see a variety of foothill species; high on our list will be Tody Motmot,

-Chestnut-backed Antbird, and an assortment of hummingbirds and tanagers, including Rufous-crested Coquette, Whitetipped Sicklebill, and Bronze-tailed Plumeleteer, as well as Silver-throated, Emerald, Dusky-faced, and Tawny-crested tanagers, along with Rosy Thrush-Tanager.
-We will also attempt an early morning visit to a patch of Pacific dry forest in search of Pale-eyed Pygmy-Tyrant, Crested Bobwhite, Striped Cuckoo, and Pearl Kite among other feathered residents of this scarce habitat before continuing on to Panama City for the final night.
+Along the trails around the lodge and at the Natural Monument we expect to see a variety of foothill species; high on our list will be Tody Motmot, Chestnut-backed Antbird, and an assortment of hummingbirds and tanagers, including Rufous-crested Coquette, White-tipped Sicklebill, and Bronze-tailed Plumeleteer, as well as Silver-throated, Emerald, Dusky-faced, and Tawny-crested tanagers, along with Rosy Thrush-Tanager.
+On our last morning at the Canopy Lodge we will make an early morning visit to the drier Pacific lowlands in search of Crested Bobwhite, Striped Cuckoo, Veraguan Mango and Mouse-colored Tyrannulet among other feathered residents of this habitat before having lunch at a beach house and continuing on to Panama City for the final night.